-Shelbyville, the county seat of Shelby County, is located on the forks of Little blue and Big Blue Rivers near the center of the county.
+Shelbyville, the county seat of Shelby County, is located on the forks of Little Blue River and Big Blue River near the center of the county.
 Lattitude and Longitude position: North 39° 31′ and West 85° 46′.
 It is only 26 miles southeast of Indianapolis, the state capital.
 Approximately 2,500 local residents commute to that city daily to work.
 By highway, Shelbyville is 217 miles from Chicago; 83 miles from Cincinnati; 273 miles from Detroit; 268 miles from St. Louis.
+The bench mark at the front entrance to the Courthouse is 764.09 feet above sea level.

-In 1973 the incorporated city limits of Shelbyville contained an area of 6.00 square miles.
+In 2017 the incorporated city limits of Shelbyville contained an area of roughly 11.3 square miles.
 Shelby County, of which Shelbyville is the county seat, is 24 miles long, 17 miles wide and has an area of 407 square miles.

 Two state highways, one U.S. highway and one Interstate highway, plus several good county roads, converging on Shelbyville, make this attractive shopping center easily accessible to all parts of the county and draw regular customers form adjoining counties.